India’s Export and Import Trends 2018-19

 The country-wise data shows that China’s share of India’s imports grew from 11.6 per cent in FY2013-14 to 13.7 percent in FY2018-19, while the share of imports from the US grew from 4.9 percent to 6.9 percent in the same period.

-India’s key imports in FY2018-19 were crude oil, followed by gems and jewelry, and gold and silver amounting to US$65 billion, electronic goods, and machinery.
+India’s key imports in FY2018-19 were crude oil, followed by gems and jewelry, electronic goods and machinery, and gold and silver amounting to US$65 billion.

 The tables below shows India’s top trading partners, including their share of exports and imports in India’s overall trade.